 Instructions:

 “Italicized red writing” provides instructions and guidance on how to complete this template; it should be removed from the final documents.
 This template is to be used when a physician wishes to treat a patient with a drug or device that is not yet FDA approved, or will be used off-label.
 It may be used for Emergency Use, Expanded Access/Treatment Protocols, Humanitarian Use Devices, and Compassionate Use of a Device.
-If you are unsure about the applicability of this template, contact irbassist@spectrumhealth.org.
+If you are unsure about the applicability of this template, contact irbassist@corewellhealth.org.

 “Black writing” is required language to be included in final documents.